Karatekid38/Karatekid38/README.md

 ### *Solid State Filament Spool Dryer / Solid State Dehumidifier*
 * Solid state, low maintenance cost dehumidifier
+  * Use a Peltier module for hot/cold control
   * No more silica gel
   * Consums only power without interchanging parts (like silica gel)
 * High temp goal of 100c or greater